KarMiles/kingdom-for-a-word/README.md

 * Second modal on the page, containing feedback, was not working as expected.
 Decided on replacing modal with additional screen.
 * Email sending mechanism not sending emails.
 Fixed by getting appropriate user, service and template IDs from EmailJS service.
 * Contact page generating script error messages in console, despite all functionality working as expected.
 Not resolved at time of writing.
+* Added functionality for user pressing Enter key.
+Works as expected on input box.
+Does not work as expected on Close buttons.
+Abandoned due to other priorities for this release.
 # Credits
 ## Code
 [Bootstrap](https://getbootstrap.com) - email form functionality